JakaRanga/online-resume/README.md

 # OnlineResume

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11, updated to version 15.

 ## Development server